mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 To do that we need a set of example data that's separate from the training set that we use to determine the weights.

 That's called a test set.
-Every time we think we found a better set of weights, we'll calculate these new weights work for the test set.
+Every time we think we found a better set of weights, we'll calculate how well these new weights work for the test set.

 {% highlight javascript %}
 var testSet = generateTestData(10000, 11000)